geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 #### STAC datastore and mosaicking

-A new community module, [STAC datastore](https://docs.geoserver.org/latest/en/user/community/stac-datastore/index.html, allows connecting to a STAC catalog implementing the STAC API, and serve collections as vector layers, and items as features in said layers, with full filtering and time dimension support, if the server implements a CQL2 search.
+A new community module, [STAC datastore](https://docs.geoserver.org/latest/en/user/community/stac-datastore/index.html, supports connecting to a STAC catalog implementing the STAC API, and serve collections as vector layers, and items as features in said layers, with full filtering and time dimension support, if the server implements a CQL2 search.